datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 #### For how long will the data be available?

-Data deposited in Dash are permanently archived and available through the [California Digital Library](http://cdlib.org/)'s [Merritt Repository](https://merritt.cdlib.org/).
+Data deposited are permanently archived and available through the [California Digital Library](http://cdlib.org/)'s [Merritt Repository](https://merritt.cdlib.org/).
 For a full description of the services provided by Merritt, see this document: